vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

 When dequeuing, each hash-bucket with data is queried in a round robin fashion.
 You can configure the length of the queue.

-.. cfgcmd:: set traffic-policy fair-queue <policy-name> queue-limit <limit>
+.. cfgcmd:: set qos policy fair-queue <policy-name> queue-limit <limit>

    Use this command to define a Fair-Queue policy, based on the Stochastic Fairness Queueing, and set the number of maximum packets